SimonJang/s3-query-json/readme.md

 Type: `Object`
 Default: `undefined`

-This property can only be used with non-compressed NDJSON and Parquet files.
+This property can only be used with non-compressed (ND)JSON files.
 Allows to scan a specified range of bytes.
 See the [documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/API_SelectObjectContent.html#AmazonS3-SelectObjectContent-request-ScanRange) for more information.
 When `scanRange` is provided, atleast one of keys `start` or `end` must be provided.

 ##### [options.scanRange.start]